• Skip to primary navigation

 Using towel hooks instead of a towel bar saves space in the bathroom!

-I had never used towel hooks until a few years ago because I was worried that my towels wouldn’t dry as well but that actually didn’t end up being an issue – my towels are always dry by the next morning.
+I had never used towel hooks until a few years ago because I was worried that my towels wouldn’t dry as well, but that actually didn’t end up being an issue – my towels are always dry by the next morning.
 And I love having the hooks in my girls’ bathroom since they actually USE them so their towels don’t end up on the floor like they often did when they had to hang them on a towel bar.

-3. Up The Storage In Your Shower
+7. Max Out The Storage In Your Shower

 If your shower doesn’t have any built-in niches or shelves for toiletries, there are lots of options for organizers that will add extra storage space including some surprisingly stylish ones!
 These are a few favorites:

 Sources: 1.
 Bamboo storage rack | 2.
-Black shower wall organizer | 3.
-Brass shower caddy | 4.
+Matte black shower shelves | 3.
+Caddy that hands from shower head | 4.
 Brushed gold shower shelf | 5.
 Acrylic shower caddy organizer | 6.
 Teak corner shelf | 7.
-Flex shower caddy | 8.
+Hanging shower caddy | 8.
 Wire shower basket

-4. Swap Your Mirror For a Medicine Cabinet
+8. Swap Your Mirror For a Medicine Cabinet

 Medicine cabinets are awesome for adding storage to a small bathroom!
-They can be mounted to the wall or recessed into it – I added this recessed mirrored medicine cabinet to the powder room in our old house and you would never know that it was anything other than just a mirror:
+They can be mounted to the wall or recessed into it.
+I added this recessed mirrored medicine cabinet to the powder room in our old house, and you would never know that it was anything other than just a mirror:

 The mirror over the sink is actually a recessed medicine cabinet - perfect for extra bathroom storage!